waqasxh/wpmigrate_plugin/README.md

 - **Database repair and optimization** after import to ensure table integrity
 - **Safety backup with automatic rollback** - if restore fails, your site automatically reverts to previous state
 - **Comprehensive logging system** with multiple fallbacks for complete visibility
+- **Async background backups** - admin requests hand off to a non-blocking worker with live status polling
+- **mysqldump acceleration** - automatically switches to the native CLI exporter when available for large datasets
 - Conflict-free locking to block concurrent operations
 - Daily housekeeping clears temp files, expires download tokens, and enforces retention (10 archives by default)
 - Recent activity log visible in the UI plus downloadable ZIP tokens for off-site storage